sigmaai/semantic-segmentation/README.md

 `cls_output` is the pixel-wise classification result for all the categories. `img_viz` is a RGB image generated based on `cls_output`

+The best way to run some actual test is using `test.py`.
+You must specify the image path by changing the `path` variable.

+The pre-trained weights are stored in the `./weights` directory.

 ## Training

 `train.py` is the training script. `utils.py` contains all the categories (classes).
 You can modify them based on your dataset.

+*training doesn't work very well.* I trying to fix the issue.

 ## Models